-TPD can be taken as a stand alone policy, but more commonly it is taken as an option with Term Life as an extension.
-TPD insurance provides a lump sum payment in the event of the life insured becoming Totally and Permanently Disabled.
+TPD can be taken as a stand-alone policy, but it is more commonly taken as an option with Term Life as an extension.
+TPD insurance provides a lump sum payment if you become Totally and Permanently Disabled.

-- Income Protection Information
+- Income Protection 101

-- Benefit Period and Waiting Period
+- Benefit and Waiting Periods

 - Agreed Value or Indemnity Value

 This is designed to provide you with a lump sum payment on death combined with an income stream should you be unable to work.
 The policies can even include redundancy cover.
 With reduced underwriting these policies can be implemented extremely quickly.
 We can provide a comparison of mortgage protection policies for you.